danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0103 (en).md

 "Coming this way, of course," the pegasus answered with a nonchalant tone that almost seemed like a challenge.

 Twilight was alarmed.
-Vainilla already knew where they were, and now he was coming for them.
-And she still hadn't explained about the Cocatriz Titanicus or the possible identity of Vainilla.
+Vanilla already knew where they were, and now he was coming for them.
+And she still hadn't explained about the Cocatriz Titanicus or the possible identity of Vanilla.
 This was bad.
 In the past, Twilight would have been on the floor having a panic attack.
 And certainly, a part of her still felt inclined to do that at this moment.
 However, those three years of constant stress and procrastinated tasks had toughened her enough to handle such a complicated situation.

 With a deep sigh and making a mental effort, Twilight closed her eyes, cleared her mind, and envisioned the best courses of action she should take, using the little information they had gathered so far.
 After a few seconds, she opened her eyes, finally figuring out what needed to be done.